-Prerequisites: ID 104: ID 105
+Prerequisites: ID 104; ID 105 (may be taken concurrently)

 Covers the properties and characteristics of natural and synthetic textile fibers and fabrics, with emphasis on textile terminology used in the industry as well as common trade names.
 Includes the selection of appropriate textiles for various applications along with their maintenance.
 This course includes a service-learning opportunity.